szpak/spock-global-unroll/README.md

 </dependency>
 ```

-**Please note** that to make it easier to use spock-global-unroll with different Spock versions (like 0.7-groovy-2.0 or 1.0-groovy-2.2)
+**Please note** that to make it easier to use spock-global-unroll with different Spock versions (like 1.0-groovy-2.0 and 1.0-groovy-2.3)
 the plugin does not have compile dependency on Spock and a proper spock-core jar has to be explicitly defined in a build configuration.

 ## Spock compatibility

-spock-global-unroll should be compatible with Spock 0.7, 1.0 and possibly with its further versions.
+spock-global-unroll should be compatible with Spock 1.0 and possibly with its further versions.

 ## Usage